 3. Install & Trust Proxyman certificate

 To decrypt HTTPS traffic, it requires you to install & trust the Proxyman Root Certificate.
-This step is quite tricky, so please carefully follow the following step:
+This step is quite tricky, so please carefully follow all the step:

-Tap on "Step: 1Generate Certificate".
+Tap on "Generate Certificate".
 At this point, Proxyman will generate a local self-signed certificate.

-- When you've done, let back to Proxyman app and verify that the status is "All Good".
+When you've done, let back to Proxyman Setting screen and verify that the status is "Ready to intercept".

-Note: If the status is not updated, you might back to the More button and go to the Certificate again.
+Note: If the status is not updated, you might tap on the "How to settup" button again.
 It will trigger the Certificate Checker.

 At this point, let make sure that the Status is Good.
 Otherwise, please contact us at firstname.lastname@example.org